agouch/SWE-6733---Outdora/README.md

 #### Implement Single Sign-On
 **User Story:**
-As a user, I want to log in using my existing accounts so that I can access the app without creating a new account.
+As a user, I want to log in using my social media accounts so that I can access the application without having to create a new account.

 **Details:**
 - **Requirements:**